 History is written by the winners, and this certainly holds for the history of science theory.
+While the Islamic religion made politics subservient to religion and successfully killed-off an earlier attempted emergence of Arabic science, Christianity and the Catholic church failed to do the same in Europe as governments there followed ancient Greece, Rome, Egypt and China in making religion subservient to politics.
 Though science can be based on facts, in reality for any place and time, the 'mainstream science' will generally be whatever the mainstream goes with - for whatever generally undetermined actual reasons that may in fact differ little from those supporting religions or pseudosciences.
 In Chemistry and Biology the best theories seem to have generally won, but in physics maybe not.
 Certainly that was the conclusion of Isaac Newton when he decided to walk away from physics.
 It might be nice to think that physics theory has improved since then, but has it really ?

 New Science Theory has to commend Google Books on

 becoming a good new growing resource for older and rare books -